shou-han/JNeuroCongruency/README.md

 The codes here are associated with the JNeuro manuscript.
 This version enables good regressions using CSD.
-Mediation to follow now.
+Mediation working on Matlab.
+Now trying HSSM